jdswinbank/Comet/docs/VOEvent-OpenPGP.rst

 Guard`_, which is freely available and licensed under the `GNU General Public License`_.

-The `Dakota VOEvent Tools`_ provide a working implmentation of the `earlier proposal by Denny`_.
+The `Dakota VOEvent Tools`_ provide a working implementation of the `earlier proposal by Denny`_.

 A version of Comet with basic support for this system is now being tested, and